MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### formatDateTime

-Return a timestamp in an optional locale in the specified format.
+Return a timestamp in an optional locale format.

 ```
 formatDateTime('<timestamp>', '<format>'?, '<locale>'?)